manuelfs12/Personal-Wiki/web-development/javascript-frameworks/react.md

 React uses babel under the hood to convert JSX into regular JavaScript.

+**You should never mutate the state directly.** The changes of the state has to be done by setting the state to a new object.

 ### JSX

 Is a syntax extension to JavaScript.
 JSX produces React "Elements".